-Advantages of Implants
+The Advantages of Implants

-- Easy to place in mouth
+- They are easy to place in the mouth.

 - Adjoining teeth are not touched.

-- Implants maintain bone from resorbing after extractions
+- Implants maintain bone from resorbing after extractions.

-- Easy to clean and floss
+- They are easy to clean and floss.

 The Dental Implant Procedure

 Replacing a missing tooth with a dental implant generally consists of two phases.
 Before those phases, the patient will have a preliminary exam, which will involve taking some very important records.

 Your pre-op visit is your opportunity to learn about the procedure and ask questions.
 We will ask you to complete a health history and get scans taken to determine if you are the right candidate for a dental implant.
 In your pre-operative exam, you will: